Harris Federation: Teacher housing

 In 2016, concerned that teachers were being priced out of London because of the cost of accommodation, the Harris Federation launched a campaign for academy trusts to be able to turn unused land on their school sites into affordable housing for teachers.

 Ransomware attack

 On 27 March 2021, the federation was attacked by the ransomware gang REvil, which published multiple financial documents of the federation to its blog.
 As a result, the IT systems of the federation were shut down for some weeks, which had been compromised in the attack, thus disabling 37,000 students' email.
+This lasted for about 4 months.

 Controversies

 Some of the schools within the federation were formerly run by local authorities, and forced by central government to become academies as part of the Harris Federation against the wishes of 94% of the parents and boards of governors.
 There was national media coverage over Downhills Primary School (now Harris Primary Academy Philip Lane), where it was reported that 94% of parents opposed the change to academy status.
 At the time, the government said it had decided to close Downhills Primary School and re-open it as a Harris Academy because of "chronic underperformance" at Downhills.
 According to national news reports, standards of education at Harris Primary Academy Philip Lane quickly improved with the Federation's involvement.
 Having been in special measures before becoming a Harris academy, its first inspection report after opening found that it was now good with outstanding features.